The Sun Also Rises (1957 film): Development

 Film rights to the novel were sold in the late 1920s for a reported $10,000.
 These rights were transferred to Hemingway's first wife, Hadley Richardson, by the author at the time of their divorce, so he never personally benefited from the sale.

 Originally the film was going to be made at RKO, possibly starring Ann Harding.
 In 1940 agent-producer Charles Feldman bought the rights from Harding's one-time husband, actor Harry Bannister, for a reported $35,000.

 In 1948, it was announced Howard Hawks had bought the film rights.
 He subsequently sold part of his interest to Feldman, but the project did not go beyond the development stage.
 In 1955, Hawks and Feldman sold the rights of the novel to Darryl F. Zanuck at 20th Century Fox, who still hoped to use Hawks as director.
-This was part of a deal whereby Feldman sold his interest in a number of projects to Fox – the others included Heaven Knows, Mr Allison, The Wayward Bus and Oh Men!
+This plan was part of a deal whereby Feldman sold his interest in a number of projects to Fox – the others included Heaven Knows, Mr Allison, The Wayward Bus and Oh Men!
 Oh Women!.
 Of this deal, the rights to The Sun Also Rises were estimated at $125,000.

 Zanuck hired Peter Viertel to write the script.
 Viertel later reflected:

 The long lapse of time since the book was published will not cause it to lose its value.
 The story is ageless.
 It should renew its impact for our modern generation.
 It is fascinating in its impressions of Europe after World War I, because so many of these impressions are duplicated again today.